pingcap/community/rfc/2019-11-28-discourse-on-tidb.md

 The proposal aims at:

 1. **Eating our own dog food**;
-2. Connect TiDB Community with Discourse Community and Ruby On Rails Community;
+2. Connecting TiDB Community with Discourse Community and Ruby On Rails Community;

 ## Background